Apple AirPods Pro Review

 The AirPod Pro charging case is smaller than most of the truly wireless competitors, and is sleek enough that it easily slides into a pocket.
 In fact, it easily fit into even the tiny key pocket on the leggings of one of our testers.
 Essentially, we had absolutely zero issue in adding these buds to our everyday kit.

 Much has been said about the AirPods Pro's high price tag, and there's no getting around it, these things are expensive.
 But are they worth it?
-If you're an Apple user that wants earbuds that perfectly nest into that ecosystem, can be used both while commuting and in the gym, and you appreciate active noise cancellation technology, then yes, you probably won't be disappointed at the amount you need to spend on these buds.
+If you're an Apple user that wants earbuds that perfectly nest into that ecosystem, can be used both while commuting and pull double duty as reliable workout headphones, and you appreciate active noise cancellation technology, then yes, you probably won't be disappointed at the amount you need to spend on these buds.
 However, you can get better sound quality or better athletic performance for the same or less, so those looking for an earbud for a specific application can certainly find better values elsewhere.

 While the Apple AirPods Pro are expensive, they sound pretty good, are quite effective at blocking out ambient noise, work well in a variety of situations, and offer a seamless experience for iOS users.
 If that combination sounds good to you, we think you'll be happy you spent the money on these buds.